osg-htc/osg-htc.github.io/_posts/2021-02-04-Register-For-All-Hands-Meeting-2021.md

 date: 2021-02-04T12:00:00+00:00
 publish: true
 ---
 **Register now for the online** <a href="https://indico.fnal.gov/event/47040/registrations/2899/" target="_blank">2021 All Hands Meeting</a>, **March 1-5**, offered by the <a href="https://openscience.org/" target="_blank">Open Science Grid</a>.
-Everyone is invited to attend!

-**Registration is free** but required, so
+Everyone is invited to attend.
+Registration is free but required, so
 [please take a minute to register now](https://indico.fnal.gov/event/47040/registrations/2899/).

+Frank Würthwein, OSG Executive Director and Meeting Chair, in speaking about this year's the All-Hands Meeting, noted:

->*"These past 12 months, unlike any others, have shown the power and influence of the Open Science Grid in supporting researchers as they work to enhance science and the importance of the contributors to the pool.
-The All-Hands Meeting brings the open science community together to share knowledge as this democratization of science changes the world."* Frank Würthwein, OSG Executive Director and Meeting Chair
+>*These past 12 months, unlike any others, have shown the power and influence of the Open Science Grid in supporting researchers as they work to enhance science and the importance of the contributors to the pool.
+The All-Hands Meeting brings the open science community together to share knowledge as this democratization of science changes the world.*

-## Daily Topics
+A wide range of speakers with diverse backgrounds from accross the world wiil be participating in the meeting.
+A small sampling of the speakders includes Amir Bitran, Harvard University, speaking on "Towards design of folding inhibitors against SARS-CoV-2 proteins", Kevin Thompson, National Science Foundation, discussing "CC* and campus computing" and James P. Howard, Johns Hopkins Applied Physics Laboratory, will be talking about "Modeling demand for medical resources."
+The full list of contributors can be found on [the Contributors page] (https://indico.fnal.gov/event/47040/contributions/).

+The daily meeting topics are:

 * **Monday:** State of OSG; David Swanson Award recipients; Impact on Research
 * **Tuesday:** Campus Services and Experiences; NSF Campus Cyberinfrastructure (CC*)